ryanblakely/ryanblakely.com/src/posts/how-i-built-magfinder-using-react-and-python.md

 <section>
 ## Tech Stack

-React, Python, Replit, Postmark, Fauna
+React, Python, Replit, Postmark, and Fauna.

-I use [React](https://reactjs.org) to build the display new magazine releases on a website.
-And Python to search the web for new magazines daily and email newsletters.
+I use [React](https://reactjs.org) to display new magazine releases on a website.
+And Python to search the web for new releases, and email newsletters.

 I signed up for a [Replit](https://replit.com/) pro account because they offer a server that is constantly active for $7/mo.

 ![Replit Pro Account](https://res.cloudinary.com/dccqw6mij/image/upload/v1647129011/kji4pouufnzppkbx2zqt.png)

-I use [Postmark](https://postmarkapp.com) to deliver the newsletter to users.

 I use [Fauna](https://fauna.com) to store the data.
 I chose Fauna because they have [excellent documentation](https://docs.fauna.com/fauna/current/) and an active online community that made it easy to learn.

 Their free tier is super generous and I'm able to use it to power this entire operation.

 ![Fauna's Free Tier](https://res.cloudinary.com/dccqw6mij/image/upload/v1647129090/mzvlijtqusajrmgesey4.png)

+I use the built-in [SMTP python library](https://docs.python.org/3/library/smtplib.html) Python module and [Postmark](https://postmarkapp.com) to deliver the newsletter to users.

 </section>